Foster care: Therapeutic intervention

 Researchers have faced difficulty when it comes to accurately assessing what makes MTFC and other similar programs that involve multiple levels of intervention successful.
 It seems to remain in a "black box" scenario where it is unsure what aspect of the treatment plan is actually producing positive effects.
 Multiple peer-reviewed research articles on foster care programs point out a lack of research effectively evaluating the outcomes of specific foster care programs, calling for more complete assessments to be conducted in order to properly compare outcomes between treatment plans and evaluate what practices in MTFC are most effective.
 Ethical concerns have also been raised by Therese Åström and other associated researchers when conducting a systematic review on behalf of the Swedish Agency for Health Technology Assessment and Assessment of Social Services in 2018, noting that on the one hand MTFC is evaluated as effective, however, it tends to be implemented in a way that diminishes the child's agency.

+The L.Y.G.H.T. program is a peer grief support program that has been shown to increase perceived social support and hope while decreasing perceived problems.